-Everything You Need To Know About… Lunar New Year
+Everything You Need To Know About: Chinese Lunar New Year

-An all-you-need-to-know guide to Newcastle's epic Lunar New Year celebrations
+An all-you-need-to-know guide to Newcastle's epic Chinese Lunar New Year celebrations

-It’s nearly time to wish your Chinese friends ‘gong hei fat choy!' (that’s the Cantonese version, anyway) as the Year of the Snake is almost upon us.
+It’s nearly time to wish your Chinese friends ‘gong hei fat choy!' (that’s the Cantonese version, anyway) as the Year of the Horse is almost upon us.

 When is it?

-Lunar New Year 2025 - aka the Year of the Snake - begins on Wednesday 29th January with Newcastle's official celebrations taking place the following weekend on Sunday 2nd February.
+Chinese Lunar New Year 2026 - aka the Year of the Horse - begins on Tuesday 17th February with Newcastle's official celebrations taking place that weekend on Sunday 22nd February.

 Where are Newcastle's Lunar New Year celebrations taking place?

-The event's epic Lunar New Year parade begins at 11:30am at Grey's Monument before making its way along Blackett Street and Gallowgate, towards the Chinese Arch and down Stowell Street - expect exciting Lion dances, Dragon dances, martial arts displays and firecrackers!
+Before the event's epic Chinese Lunar New Year parade, there’ll be awe-inspiring performances from 10:45am at Grey’s Monument.
+Then at 11:30am, the parade starts, making its way along Blackett Street and Gallowgate, towards the Chinese Arch and down Stowell Street - expect exciting Lion dances, Dragon dances, martial arts displays and firecrackers!

 What will be happening?